JWMM Management Site

 - Writing a referee's report will sharpen your critical faculty.
 This sensitizes you, more than ever, to structural faults and technical weaknesses in manuscripts.
 In subtle ways, these increased sensitivities will strengthen your future writing and your ability to criticize your own work.

 - Reading novel and unpublished results in your field becomes a fruitful source for developing new ideas and interpretations in future papers of your own.

 - Becoming a referee and offering advice establishes a new relation between you and the journal editor.
 This tends to give the editor more confidence in papers you submit in the future.

-As a referee you will be giving a technical assessment for the editor and also providing a typical reader's reaction to the paper.
+As a referee, you will be giving a technical assessment for the editor and will also be providing a typical reader's reaction to the paper.
 Moreover, in judging the value of the paper and its suitability for publication, you help to protect the integrity and reputation of the journal.
-At the same time you will be rendering a service to the journal's readers by screening material according to their needs and interests.
+At the same time, you will be rendering a service to the journal's readers by screening material according to their needs and interests.
 Finally, your review may aid the author by giving constructive suggestions for upgrading the manuscript and perhaps the engineering work itself.
-And so your recommendations can be an indirect contribution to the engineering community.
+And so, your recommendations can be an indirect contribution to the engineering community.

 However, the ultimate consideration for the technical review is its value to the engineering community, i.e., the journal readers.
 And a referee's report also serves an excellent purpose when it offers constructive help to enhance the professional reputation of the engineering author.

 Your Role as a Critic